OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 #### Row

-The `row` variable itself is not very useful, but you can use the row's member fields, which can be accessed with a dot operator or with square brackets: `row.index` or `row["index"]`.
+The `row` variable itself is best used to access its member fields, using a dot operator or square brackets: `row.index` or `row["index"]`.

 |Member field name |Meaning |
 |-|-|